Dallas PPA Print Competition Rules:

 b.
 The four highest scores of each Active or Life member in each category will be tallied to determine the category winners.
 The participant can enter all the categories over a given year, but must have minimum of 4 entries in a given category to be eligible for the award.
 There is a first and second place award.
 Albums with multi-makers will have the total monthly points given to each of the makers.

 d.
-“Master Photographer of the Year” is for photographers who have been awarded their Master degree through PPA at January of each given year.
-At the end of the year, the eight highest scores of each entrant will be tallied to determine the “Master Photographer of the Year”.
+“Master Photographer of the Year” is for photographers who have been awarded their Master degree through PPA in January of each given year.
+At the end of the year, the six highest scores of each entrant will be tallied to determine the “Master Photographer of the Year”.
 The four highest scores of each entrant in each of the categories will be tallied to determine the category winners.
-However, Master Photographer of the Year will only be awarded when there is a minimum of 3 qualifying Master Photographers competing.
-If there are less than 3 eligible, Masters Photographers will be considered for the general pool of Photographer of the Year.
+If there are none eligible, Master Photographers will be considered for the general pool of Photographer of the Year.
 This is a singular award.

 e.
 “Aspiring Photographer of the Year Award” is for Aspiring members only.
 This award is based upon the points earned from January through November of each year.
 At the end of the year, the eight highest scores of each entrant will be tallied to determine the “Aspiring Photographer of the Year”.
 This is a singular award.